 In his book, “West of Eden: The End of Innocence at Apple Computer,” author Frank Rose includes a powerful description of a 1983 speech when Steve Jobs used that phrase:

 “…real artists don’t hang on to their creations.
 Real artists ship.
 Matisse shipped.
 Picasso shipped.
-They were going to ship too.”–Frank Rose describing a speech by Steve Jobs
+They were going to ship too.”

 As we all know, the people at Apple Computer shipped.
 In fact, you might be using products from them right now.